mhatzl/embedded-runner/README.md

 5. Create and run your `defmt-test` tests

    Consult the [`defmt-test` documentation](https://crates.io/crates/defmt-test) on how to create and manage tests using the `defmt` framework.

+6. Optional: Collect test results from multiple test runs

+   Run `embedded-runner collect <output filepath>` to combine all test run results into one file.
+   The content will be JSON adhering to the [mantra `CoverageSchema`](https://github.com/mhatzl/mantra).

 # License